upgradeQ/Streaming-Software-Scripting-Reference/README.md

 - [`Generated export.md`](src/export.md)

 contains all variables and functions available in `obspython` formatted with markdown.
-Table consist of links to appropriate search terms in OBS Studio repository, links to scripts in `obspython` and `obslua` with each script within github code search.`gs_*` and `matrix_*` functions exluded from that table.
+Table consist of links to appropriate search terms in OBS Studio repository, links to scripts in `obspython` and `obslua` with each script within GitHub code search.`gs_*` and `matrix_*` functions exluded from that table.
 [Export names](src/export_md.py)

+- [`Generated export including graphics index.csv`](src/export_all.csv) - All variable and function exports.
+- [`Generated export libobs for ctypes index.csv`](src/dumps_libobs.csv) - Created using `dumpbin` tool with this command `.\dumpbin /exports "C:\Program Files\obs-studio\bin\64bit\obs.dll"`

 # Changes between versions
-* Since OBS Studio 28.0 Beta 1 it is possible to use any python3 version on hardware which supports Qt 6.
+* Since OBS Studio 28.0 Beta 1 it is possible to use most python3 versions on hardware which supports Qt 6.
 * Qt 6 has dropped support for Windows 7 & 8, macOS 10.13 & 10.14, Ubuntu 18.04 and all 32-bit operating systems.
 As such, OBS will no longer be supported on these platforms.
 * Added native support for websocket
+* 30.0.0 version - Python 3.11 support for Windows and mac OS
+* 30.0.0 version - Lua binary libraries loading
+* 30.0.0 version - New source signals & procedures - hooked,unhooked; procedure - get_hooked

 # Links